davidtwco/personal-website/README.md

 # davidtw.co
-My new, improved personal website featuring projects and writings.
+My new, improved personal website featuring projects, writings and CV generation.
 Built using Metalsmith and deployed on Netlify.

 I wanted to make something that was simple, fast and low maintenance while still being flexible enough to be built upon in future.

-## Future Enhancements
-- CV/Resume Generation

 ## How does this all work then?
 Here's a [link to the website in this repository's post](https://davidtw.co/writings/2017/rebuilding-my-portfolio/) describing how I made this.